 How to Apply and Get Approved for Life Insurance with Cancer

-As a cancer survivor, here are insider tips for navigating the Canadian life insurance application process successfully:
+Follow these insider tips for navigating the Canadian life insurance application process successfully:

-Have Realistic Coverage Expectations
+Step 4: Have Realistic Expectations

 While certainly accessible, it’s important to be aware of certain limitations that come with life insurance policies for Canadian cancer patients: